amoshydra/pc-remote/README.md

 Nodemon is used to monitor file changes and reload application.

 #### Building
-To build the application run `npm run dist`.
+To build the application run `yarn dist`.
 This will generate an executable file using `electron-builder`.
 The executable can be found under the `dist` folder.
 This command has only been tested on a Windows 10 64bit machine.